-- 8. Cost of Money.
-[If applicable, Cost of Money should be proposed separately from indirect costs.] - 9.
-Fee/Profit.
+- 8. Fee/Profit.
 [State the fee/profit percentage, if proposed.
 Fee/Profit is allowable for the effort being conducted.
-The fees shall be specific to the individual RRPV project and negotiated on a project-by-project basis.] - 10.
+The fees shall be specific to the individual RRPV project and negotiated on a project-by-project basis.] - 9.
 Cost Share.
 [Identify if any Cost Share is proposed.
 Cost Share includes any costs a reasonable person would incur to carry out (necessary to) proposed project's Statement of Work not directly paid for by the Government.
 If a proposal includes cost share, then it cannot include fee.
 Cost Share may be proposed only on cost-type agreements.
 There are two types of cost sharing, Cash Contribution and In-Kind Contribution: